 Masks of Morality

 Has America normalized violence as a way of life?

 The book is written in the voice of a mother who couldn’t be happier with her life.
-She is surrounded with beauty, a loving family, a large circle of friends, a tight-knit community, a beautiful home and inner peace.
-She loves what she does.
+She is surrounded with surreal beauty, a loving family, a large circle of friends, a tight-knit community, an amazing home and contrary to her quirky emotions, a deep inner peace.

 Her only concern is for the next generation in a nation hell-bent on having higher military spending than half the world combined and convinced it’s for the collective good.
-She recognizes it's about profit, not security, an "industrial strength" marketing spin for unscrupulous business sectors driven into many cornerstones of globalized America.
+She recognizes it's about profit, not national security, or to keep anyone "safe."
+Both are marketing spins for unscrupulous business sectors driven into many cornerstones of America.
+With among the most tyrannous industry, gun manufacturers, now vying to profit through the most vulnerable distribution channel in the world: our children's schools.

 THE STORY BEHIND THE BOOK